(Last updated on August 5, 2024.)

 Tools|Generate MuseScore Plugins generate plugin files in MuseScore’s plugin folder.

 Starting JapoScore may display Generate MuseScore Plugins Dialog.
-This will happen if JapoScore detects one of two conditions: (1) JapoScore version is different from that of the last execution, (2) the installation target folder of JapoScore is changed.
+This will happen if JapoScore detects one of two conditions: (1) The JapoScore version is different from that of the last execution, (2) the installation target folder of JapoScore is changed.

 Please refer to Installation and How to setup MuseScore plugins.